Drsweets/k3d-k3s-whoami-homelab/README.md

 kubectl get endpoints -n homelab-demo
 ```

-> `kubectl get endpoints` is the key check — it confirms the Service is actually selecting and routing to the backend whoami pods.
+> `kubectl get endpoints` is the key check — it confirms the Service is actually selecting and routing to the backend whoami pod.

 **Optional — set the namespace as your default context** so you don't need `-n homelab-demo` on every command: